WHAT IS AN ASSESSOR-LEVEL APPEAL?

-A protest is an opportunity to prove that your property’s estimated value is either inaccurate or unfair through the Assessor’s Office.
+This appeal (sometimes called a Protest) is an opportunity to prove that your property’s estimated value is inaccurate through the Assessor’s Office.
 The Douglas County Assessor provides several options to appeal property value, but a Protest may only be filed from May 1 to June 1 each year (see Protest/Appeals Calendar).
 Reasons for a protest might include:

 - Items that affect value are incorrect on your property record.
 You have an unfinished basement, not finished.
 You have a carport, not a garage.
 Your home has 1,600, not 2,000 square feet.